-Note: The Easter Season concludes with Pentecost Sunday.
+The Easter Season concludes with Pentecost Sunday.
 From the Upper Room, the Church goes forth empowered by the Spirit to proclaim the life she has within her.
-Now we enter the period of Ordinary Time, which concludes on the Saturday following the feast of Christ the King.
+Now we enter the period of Ordinary Time, which concludes on Saturday following the feast of Christ the King.

 Before we move into a new season, with its broad thrust through the remaining weeks of the year, it is good to review the events that have brought us to this point.
-We recall that the new liturgical year began with the First Sunday of Advent, December 2, 2018.
-Advent led into the Christmas Season, which continued through the Baptism of the Lord, January 13, 2019.
-January 14 was the start of Ordinary Time, which lasted until the day before Ash Wednesday, March 6 this year.
+We recall that the new liturgical year began with the First Sunday of Advent, November 27, 2022.
+Advent led into the Christmas Season, which continued through the Baptism of the Lord, January 9, 2023.
+January 10 was the start of Ordinary Time, which lasted until the day before Ash Wednesday, February 22 this year.
 The Season of Lent followed, preparing us for the great Easter Triduum: from Holy Thursday evening, through Good Friday and Holy Saturday, up to Easter Sunday.
-With the solemn Easter Vigil on the night of April 20, we saw the first dawning of the “Fifty Days” of Easter.
+With the solemn Easter Vigil on the night of April 8, we saw the first dawning of the “Fifty Days” of Easter.
 This gives us an overview of what we have celebrated in the life of the Church thus far.

 Meanwhile, we must see ourselves here on earth as one Body of Christ: we must maintain our unity.
-That gives us the thrust of the Church and our commission, as we stand at the edge this new liturgical season.
+That gives us the thrust of the Church and our commission, as we stand at the edge of this new liturgical season.
 We operate out of this awareness to maintain the integrity of our faith and proclaim this unique restoration.

 Founder of the Anawim Community

-Excerpt from The Anawim Way, Volume 15, no. 5.
+Excerpt from The Anawim Way, Volume 19, no. 5.
 More information about The Anawim Way may be found here.